pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display_hotkeys.rst

 .. py:function:: registerHotKey(vKey, flags, description="", hotKey, refCon=None)

+ :param int vKey: one of :ref:`Virtual Key Codes`
+ :param int flags: bitwise OR of :ref:`XPLMKeyFlags`
+ :param str description: text descript of your key, viewable by :func:`getHotKeyInfo`.
+ :param Callable hotKey: Function called on keypress.
+ :param Any refCon: Reference constant passed to your hotKey function
+ :return: XPLMHotKeyID capsule

  Register a hotkey.

  *vKey* (:ref:`Virtual Key Codes`) is the hot key to be pressed to activate (this may be changed later by your